DataDog/test-infra-definitions/components/datadog/apps/logger/images/logger/README.md

 * If `encoded` set to `true` then the service will assume it `base64` encoded and will decode it before logging it.
 * If `output` set to `stderr` then the service will write it to `stderr`.

+You can test this by `go run main.go` and then running `curl -X POST -H "Content-Type: application/json" -d @../../example_payload.json localhost:3333`